paalss/ranking-app/README.md

 #### 3. Start server and open:
 3.1 In XAMPP interface, start Apache

-3.2 Open the webpage by writing: localhost/path/to/sourceCodeFolder (xampp windows), localhost:8080/path/to/sourceCodeFolder (xampp mac) or similar.
+3.2 Open the webpage in browser with the path: localhost/path/to/sourceCodeFolder (xampp windows), localhost:8080/path/to/sourceCodeFolder (xampp mac) or similar.

 ## Automatic testing

 1. Download Jest and puppeteer by running "npm install" in terminal / command line

+2. In script.test.js, replace the path in “await page.goto('___')” with the path your path to the source code folder. localhost/path/to/sourceCodeFolder (xampp windows), localhost:8080/path/to/sourceCodeFolder (xampp mac)

-2. Run "npm test"
+3. Run "npm test"